 Pop these bad boys into your ski boots or hiking boots after a day on the trails or at night while you’re sleeping, and when they’ve worked their magic, you’ll be able to slip into a pair of heavenly dry, toasty boots.

-9. Burton Antifreeze Phone Case
+9. Thermal Antifreeze Phone Case

 Technology doesn’t love extreme heat or extreme cold.
 If you’re a fan of the outdoors, you’ve probably seen a temperature warning come up on your phone in the summer or winter.